koljapluemer/snipvocab/README.md

 1. go to `backend/` and activate venv with `source .venv/bin/activate`
 2. go to `backend/backend/` and run `python manage.py runserver`

+- if you want to do Stripe things, run `stripe listen --forward-to http://localhost:8000/api/payment/webhook/` and make sure the secret is correctly reflected in the local `backend/.env`s

 ### Frontend

 1. go to `frontend/`